Skip to main content

 You can also find the Split Columns tool in the Organize section.

-Select the column that you want to split.
+8. In the Split to Columns mode, under Columns to Split, select the column that you want to split.

-Enter the delimiter to use:
+9. Under Delimiters, enter the delimiter you want to use:

 Delimiters